Writing Rammy – Competition Rules 2019

 The Writing Rammy will be organised and administered by Falkirk Community Trust (Libraries).
-Entry will be in one of 5 categories:
+Entry will be in one of four categories:

-Entrants must write a piece of short fiction or poetry and be close to, but no more, than 250 words for ages 14 and under and 500 words for 15 and over.
+Entrants must write a piece of short fiction or poetry and be close to, but no more, than 250 words for under 12’s and up to 500 words for 13 and over.
 Only one entry per person may be submitted.

-Entries should ideally be word processed and sent via email attachment to firstname.lastname@example.org by midnight on the Saturday 18th August.
+Entries should ideally be word processed and sent via email attachment to firstname.lastname@example.org by midnight on Saturday 31st August.

 Submissions should be in English or Scots, in pdf or Microsoft Word format, 12 pt, double spaced.
 The title of the work should be in the header on every page and the word count should be marked clearly at the end of the story.

-Alternatively word processed or hand written entries can be handed into any Falkirk Community Trust library up to 3pm Saturdy 18th August.
+Alternatively word processed or hand written entries can be handed into any Falkirk Community Trust library up to 3pm on Saturday 31st August.

 Submissions received after this time will not be considered.
 Entries will not be returned so please remember to keep a copy.
 Unsuccessful entrants will be notified but we cannot provide individual feedback.